 I’ve always loved the flavor that pomegranate seeds add to roasted butternut squash salad or sprinkled on top of a goat cheese crostini, but I would never have thought of adding them to the top of an apple cobbler.
-Not only do you get the crisp fresh crunch from the pomegranate seeds, but the apples are coated in a pomegranate syrup.
+Not only do you get the crisp fresh crunch from the pomegranate seeds, but in this recipe, the apples are coated in a pomegranate syrup.

 To make the syrup all you have to do is boil down two cups of pomegranate juice which is then used to coat the apples.
 The tart juice is a perfect combination with naturally sweet apples.
-Fuji are my favorite for cobblers.

 Once the apples are coated, they’re topped with a light biscuit type dough which is then sprinkled with sugar and baked.